AdrianSuliga/Simple_Games/Guess_a_number/README.md

 Update:

-Ranges which can be chosen via typing and sliders is the same now.
+Ranges which can be chosen via typing and sliders are the same now.
 Player can play multiple times.
 I also added ,,Quit to title" button which allows user to     return to the initial interface at any point.

 Bugs to fix in the future: